JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 ## Overview

 1. Fork the repository
-2. Get familiar with the application
+2. Get familiar with the application.
+We're here to answer any questions you might have!
 3. Do the tasks :)
 4. After the session, please set your fork to private